 Construction Industry’s Charitable Group, AGC Charities, Names Group as Its AGC in the Community Award Chapter Winner for the Year

-NEW ORLEANS – The AGC of Texas was awarded for organizing a hurricane relief fund for the maintenance crews of the Texas Department of Transportation (TxDOT).
-As a result, the group was named the AGC in the Community Award Chapter Winner by the charitable arm of the Associated General Contractors of America, AGC Charities, Inc.
+Iowa State University AGC student chapter was awarded for performing some of the construction industry’s best charitable work in 2019 for its fall break service trip.
+As a result, the group was named an AGC in the Community Award Chapter Winner by the charitable arm of the Associated General Contractors of America, AGC Charities, Inc during the association’s annual convention in Las Vegas.

 AGC in the Community Award winners are selected by a panel of judges representing all areas of construction.
 Award entries were evaluated based on the level of commitment, the scope of the philanthropic efforts and the quality of the benefits to the community.